stevenc49/stevenc49.github.io/_problems/findPeakElement.md

 Warning:
 - if you have `<=` in `while left<=right` but left and right assignments do not converge to mid, then you will have infinite loop

+This is the second form of binary search in the explore section.

 {% highlight python %}

 def findPeakElement(self, nums: List[int]) -> int: